Hands

 What We Do with Them – and Why

 The key to understanding everything around you - and everything within you - is staring you in the face.
-Take a journey through fascinating anecdotes and brilliant psychoanalytic research, through a legacy of ideas from da Vinci to Dickens to Die Hard.
-With wit and dexterity, Darian Leader reveals that there's much more to your hands than meets the eye.
+Using fascinating anecdotes and brilliant psychoanalytic research, from da Vinci to Dickens to Die Hard, Darian Leader reveals that there's much more to your hands than meets the eye.

 Penguin